Austin Ekeler Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Season Stats

-- Ekeler has ran for a team-leading 420 yards on 84 attempts (60.0 yards per game) and scored five touchdowns.
+- Ekeler has rushed for a team-leading 420 yards on 84 carries (60.0 yards per game) and scored five touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Ekeler's matchup with the Eagles.